-The Felt and Tarrant Manufacturing Company was founded to manufacture the Comptometer, invented by Dorr Eugene Felt and patented in 1887.
-This machine was the first truly practical and commercially successful adding machine, with the first serious manufacture and sales occuring in 1888.
+The Felt and Tarrant Manufacturing Company, Chicago U.S.A., was founded to manufacture the Comptometer, invented by Dorr Eugene Felt and patented in 1887.
+This machine was the first truly practical and commercially successful adding machine, with the first serious manufacture and sales occurring in 1888.

-The Comptometer was a very successful adding machine.
-There was steady development and these machines were produced into the early 1970s.
-Felt and Tarrant also diversified into leisure goods and developed the Electrowriter which transmitted what was written on a special pad.
+The Comptometer proved to be a very successful adding machine.
+There was steady development and this type of machine was produced into the early 1970s.
+Felt and Tarrant also diversified into leisure goods and developed the "Electrowriter", a special pad which could transmit whatever was written on it to a remote receiver.

-In 1960, following a management reorganiation, the operation in England, including the right to the Comptometer name in England, was sold to Control Systems Ltd., which merged it with its own company to form Sumlock-Comptometer.
+In 1960, following a management reorganisation, the operation in England, including the right to the Comptometer name in England, was sold to the British company Control Systems Ltd., the parent of the Bell Punch Company.
+Control Systems merged it with its own subsidiary to form Sumlock-Comptometer.
 Comptometer Corporation then contracted with Control Systems to have all its machines made by Control Systems in England and shipped back to the U.S.A.
 This resulted in all Comptometer production ceasing in Chicago in 1961.

 Example of a Comptometer

 The Comptometer was the first successful key driven adding and calculating machine.
 "Key driven" means that just pressing the keys adds the numbers entered to the total - no other action is required - so it is very quick for adding long lists of numbers.
 The basic function of the Comptometer is addition.
 There is a column of keys (in general 1-9) for each decade.
 When a key is pressed, that number is added to that decade, with carry to the next higher decade, if applicable.
 Pulling the lever forwards clears the total to zero.